jon-heard/obsidian-inline-scripts/README.md

 ***

 ## ADVANCED SHORTCUTS: Reacting to shortcut expansions
 If a shortcut-file needs to react to shortcut expansions, it can setup a callback function to be called on such an event.
 The callback should have one parameter: `expansionInfo`.
 See [Getting info about the current expansion](#advanced-shortcuts-getting-info-about-the-current-expansion) for details on `expansionInfo`.
-A callback is registered by assigning the function to a unique key in `window._inlineScripts.listeners.inlineScripts.onExpansion`.
+A callback is registered by assigning the function to a unique key in `window._inlineScripts.inlineScripts.listeners.inlineScripts.onExpansion`.
 Note that this object heirarchy isn't created automatically, and must be manually created if it doesn't already exist.

 In addition, if the callback function returns a string, then _that_ string is expanded as a shortcut and the result replaces the old expansion.